 While Pākehā women and children were often excluded from funerals in the late 19th and early 20th century, attitudes to their involvement in funerals shifted during the 20th century.
 Men, women and children have always participated in tangi.

-Some funerals and memorial services are small gatherings of close family members, but other funerals involve whole communities, cities and nations or attract international attention.
+Some funerals and memorial services were small gatherings of close family members, but other funerals involved whole communities, cities and nations or attracted international attention.

 Public funerals for politicians, famous people or the victims of natural disasters draw crowds who may view the body, watch the funeral cortège or procession, and sometimes attend the funeral ceremony.
-State funerals such as those for Prime Minister Peter Fraser, mountaineer Sir Edmund Hillary and Māori Queen Te Arikinui Dame Te Ātairangikaahu, are photographed, filmed or televised, and attended by large numbers of people.
+State funerals such as those for Prime Minister Peter Fraser (1950), Māori Queen Te Arikinui Dame Te Atairangikaahu (2006), and mountaineer Sir Edmund Hillary (2008) were photographed, filmed or televised, and attended by large numbers of people.

 Cost of funerals

-The cost of funerals, memorial services and cremation is met by family members.
-In the past people on low incomes contributed to burial societies that covered their funeral expenses.
-In 2010 funerals cost approximately $6,500.
+The cost of funerals, memorial services and cremation is usually met by family members.
+In the past, people could contribute to burial societies that covered their funeral expenses.
+In the 21st century some people pre-plan and pre-pay their funerals.
+Others may take out funeral insurance.
+Most people leave planning and paying to their executors.
+In 2018 funerals cost $8,000 to $10,000 on average.

 Conducting the ceremony

-In the past, only religious figures like priests, ministers or rabbis officiated at funerals.
+In the past, religious figures like priests, ministers or rabbis mainly officiated at funerals.
 In the early 21st century a range of people conducted funerals and memorial services.
-Funeral directors often work with religious leaders, professional celebrants, family members, friends and colleagues to organise death and funeral notices, funeral programmes, photo displays, transport, music, flowers, and food and drink after the ceremony.
+Funeral directors often worked with religious leaders, professional celebrants, family members, friends and colleagues to organise death and funeral notices, funeral programmes, photo displays, transport, music, flowers, and food and drink after the ceremony.

 Doing something different